oyieroyier/phase-3-ruby-oo-self-basics/README.md

 So, when we call `#showing_self` on `fido`, the method will `puts` out to the terminal the `Dog` instance that is `fido`.

-In Object-Oriented JavaScript, the `this` keyword behaves similarly, where `this` refers to **the object to the left of the dot** when a method is called on an object:
+If you’re familiar with Object Oriented JavaScript from previous experience, the closest equivalent to `self` in Ruby is `this` in JavaScript.
+Again, no worries if you haven't seen OOJS before.
+The `this` keyword behaves similarly, where `this` refers to **the object to the left of the dot** when a method is called on an object: